mycred/myCRED/readme.txt

 = Customizations =

-myCred has the ability to “do-it-all” because we have put in a lot of effort to make sure that the supported plugins are as developer-friendly as possible.
+myCred has the ability to â€œdo-it-allâ€ because we have put in a lot of effort to make sure that the supported plugins are as developer-friendly as possible.
 If you need to build a custom feature, simply submit a [request for a quote](https://mycred.me/customize/request-quote/) via the myCred website.

 = Support =

-We offer support on our [myCred website](https://mycred.me/support/) from 9 AM – 5 PM, Monday to Friday (GMT+5).
+We offer support on our [myCred website](https://mycred.me/support/) from 9 AM - 5 PM, Monday to Friday (GMT+5).

-You can either submit a [customization request](https://mycred.me/customize/request-quote/) or open a [support ticket](https://mycred.me/support/) any time you’re facing trouble with myCred.
+You can either submit a [customization request](https://mycred.me/customize/request-quote/) or open a [support ticket](https://mycred.me/support/) any time you're facing trouble with myCred.

-If you’re facing a problem that is not described in our technical documentation, we suggest that you consult myCred’s [online community](https://mycred.me/support/forums/) with your question.
+If you're facing a problem that is not described in our technical documentation, we suggest that you consult myCred's [online community](https://mycred.me/support/forums/) with your question.
 We pay users through myCred Store Tokens as a reward for reporting bugs and even their fixes.

 == Installation ==